the-turing-way/the-turing-way/Chapter_Version_Control.md

 *Should explain the concept of branches and merging here while I've got the diagram, but leave the details (e.g merge conflicts, what makes a good commit message) for later.*

-From [here](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Controls) **Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License**

 What is “version control”, and why should you care?
 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
 It is typically applied to managing changing in code, though in reality you can do this with nearly any type of file on a computer.
 People working on data science may have a large array of files (code, data, figures, notes) that they update but want to keep every version.
+This process is often informal and haphazard, where multiple revisions of papers, code, and datasets are saved as duplicate copies with uninformative file names (e.g. my_code.py my_code_2.py my_code_2a.py, my_code_2b.py).
+As authors receive new data and feedback from peers and collaborators, maintaining those versions and merging changes can result in an unmanageable proliferation of files.
+It is also incredibly error prone.
+It is easy to forget what different files contain, or to copy over files you don’t mean to.
+This leads to a great deal of time wasted on figuring out what files contain and reproducing accidently overwritten files.

+One solution to these problems would be to use a formal Version Control System (VCS), which have long been used in the software industry to manage code.
 Version control allows you to do this and to revert files you select back to a previous state, revert the entire project back to a previous state, compare changes over time, see who last modified something that might be causing a problem, who introduced an issue and when, and more.
 Using a version control system also generally means that if you screw things up or lose files, you can easily recover.
 In addition, you get all this for very little overhead.

-Many people’s version-control method of choice is to copy files into another directory, or to save copies manually e.g. my_code_.py my_code_2.py my_code_2a.py, my_code_2b.py etc. This approach is very common because it is so simple, but it is also incredibly error prone.
-It is easy to forget what different files contain, or to copy over files you don’t mean to.

 ## Why would you use version control?